Bogdanp/anom-py/docs/source/quickstart.rst

 :class:`anom.properties.Text`      Stores long :class:`str` values.
 Never indexed.
 =================================  ============================================================

-All of these support the following options:
+These properties all map to built-in Datastore types and they each support the following set of options:

 ============  =========  ===============================================================================================================================
 Option        Default    Description